A Feasibility Study of Differentially Private Summary Statistics and Regression Analyses with Evaluations on Administrative and Survey Data

 \keywords{differential privacy, validation server, administrative data, tax analysis}

-\textbf{Abstract:} Federal administrative tax data are invaluable for research, but because of privacy concerns, access to these data is typically limited to select agencies and a few individuals.
-An alternative to sharing microlevel data are validation servers, which allow individuals to query statistics without accessing the confidential data.
-This paper studies the feasibility of using differentially private (DP) methods to implement such a server.
-We provide an extensive study on existing DP methods for releasing tabular statistics, means, quantiles, and regression estimates.
-We also include new methodological adaptations to existing DP regression algorithms for using new data types and returning standard error estimates.
-We evaluate the selected methods based on the accuracy of the output for statistical analyses, using real administrative tax data obtained from the Internal Revenue Service Statistics of Income (SOI) Division.
-Our findings show that a validation server would be feasible for simple statistics but would struggle to produce accurate regression estimates and confidence intervals.
-We outline challenges and offer recommendations for future work on validation servers.
-This is the first comprehensive statistical study of DP methodology on a real, complex dataset, that has significant implications for the direction of a growing research field.
+\textbf{Abstract:} Federal administrative data, such as tax data, are invaluable for research, but because of privacy concerns, access to these data is typically limited to select agencies and a few individuals.
+An alternative to sharing microlevel data is to allow individuals to query statistics without directly accessing the confidential data.
+This paper studies the feasibility of using differentially private (DP) methods to make certain queries while preserving privacy.
+We also include new methodological adaptations to existing DP regression methods for using new data types and returning standard error estimates.
+We define feasibility as the impact of DP methods on analyses for making public policy decisions and the queries accuracy according to several utility metrics.
+We evaluate the methods using Internal Revenue Service data and public-use Current Population Survey data and identify how specific data features might challenge some of these methods.
+Our findings show that DP methods are feasible for simple, univariate statistics but struggle to produce accurate regression estimates and confidence intervals.
+To the best of our knowledge, this is the first comprehensive statistical study of DP regression methodology on real, complex datasets, and the findings have significant implications for the direction of a growing research field and public policy.